-The NIST Metallurgy Division
+The NIST Materials Science and Engineering Division

-has long played a major role in the generation, evaluation and use of alloy
+and its predecessor, the Metallurgy Division, have long played a major role in the generation, evaluation and use of alloy

 A phase diagram is the representation of phase equilibria present